Put a Skilled and Trial-Proven Attorney in Your Corner

 DUI arrests and other traffic violations are more than a minor inconvenience, they can have lasting legal consequences that can impact your life for years to come.
 DUIs and serial traffic offenses can become permanent black marks on your record could lead to a permanent loss of your driver’s license in addition to jail time and expensive fines.
 If you have had your license suspended due to these types of offenses, you need the help of an experienced, knowledgeable defense attorney.

-Our Miami Suspended License Defense Attorney Can Help
+Our Miami Suspended License Lawyer Can Help

 Our team at The Hoffman Firm can walk you through the hearing process and aggressively represent your case before the Florida DMV.
 With years of experience as a defense attorney, Evan Hoffman is familiar with the courtroom and is prepared to advocate for your rights.
 If at all possible, our team can pursue the option to drop or reduce your charges.

-The Suspension Process
+The License Suspension Process

 According to Florida law, §322.27 grants the department the right to suspend an individual’s license or identification card without a preliminary hearing if there are records of wrongdoing or sufficient evidence.